yayuyokitano/lastfm-typed/README.md

 It comes with a bunch of changes to attribute names in responses, so many that I will not list them all.
 Most notably, all instances of "#text" and "@attr" have been replaced with a descriptive name like "name" or "meta".
 Your IDE should help you deal with this, though I plan to make a full documentation of this later.
 Additionally, the constructor call has changed.
 See [Usage](#usage) for the new way to call the class constructor.

-### Changes: 1.3.0
+### Changes: 1.3.1

-1.3.0 adds some simple but fairly powerful logging functionality to lastfm-typed.
-You can read more about it under [Logging](#logging).

-1.3.0 also lightens the weight of the package a bit by removing dependency on md5 package and moving typing packages to dev dependencies.
+1.3.1 tweaks helper.getNowPlaying to allow you to specify extended, and if set to "1" it will send that with the user.getRecentTracks request and return relevant results in details.

 ## Usage